Homotopia is Coming Out in Liverpool this autumn

 Cabaret and drag artist Peter Groom presents his acclaimed Dietrich: Live in Liverpool at St George’s Hall and the Everyman’s street café is the venue of One In, One Out, an interactive installation which promises to be Liverpool’s smallest gay bar.

 Pearl Necklace is a six-part Round the Horne-inspired ‘absurdist queer sketch review for the TikTok generation, while ‘drag monstrosity’ Baby Lame presents an evening of midnight movie gore in Final Baby Girl.

 There will also be an on-demand series of LGBTQIA film shorts from around the globe, available to watch for the duration of the festival.

-And a Family Vogue Ball will be held at St Helens Library at The World of Glass.
+And an afternoon Family Vogue Ball will be held at Lush Liverpool.